masoncfrancis/dynamic-chatbot/videoscript.md

 8. Set to default
 9. Call and ask about Lucid, the software company
 10. Ask about the Space Dynamics Laboratory at USU

+## Learning

+While I was somewhat familiar with some areas of this project, I had to learn how to use the ChatGPT API.
+This is also my first time using Text to Speech in a project, especially in a call.